Keeping an Eye on Your Skin: The Importance of Mole Mapping

-Mole mapping is particularly useful for people with multiple moles.
-If you answer yes to any of the following questions, you might want to consider mole mapping if it is available to you.
-Whether or not you have mole mapping done, you should have your moles checked by your healthcare provider annually at a full body exam and you should check them monthly yourself during a self-exam.
+Whether or not you have mole mapping done, you should have your moles checked by your healthcare provider annually at a full body exam, and you should check them monthly yourself during a self-exam.

 - Do you have a weakened immune system due to an organ transplant, cancer, chemotherapy, or human immunodeficiency virus (HIV)?

-Mole mapping can alert your healthcare provider to a potential melanoma at the earliest possible stage.
+Mole mapping helps alert your dermatologist to a potential melanoma at the earliest possible stage.
 Melanoma commonly develops in an existing mole or lesion, and if it is not detected and removed early enough, it can spread to other organs in your body, where it is difficult to treat and often deadly.